 Being strong and communicate when the child needs to learn to act and behave differently.
 This will help both of you.

-How many times does a parent go to bed feeling a bit crazy as the child was just scolded, knowing nothing more.
-Instead, state clearly why you are upset.
+How many times does a parent go to bed feeling a bit crazy because they scolded their child.
+Parenting is very hard and there is no easy way, nor one way, You must sense your way through it with mind and heart.
+Yet your emotions are also a learning curve for the child and you can state clearly why you are upset.
 Come to a place of calm, look your child in the eye and just talk to them.

 Each opportunity is for you to connect, energetically and with calm words that bridge understanding.

 Be honest and open, sharing what the age and development level can handle, so they can also understand why sometimes parents are angry, or elated.

 Parenting is the most difficult and the most important job in our world.
 There are no do-overs, and it is a work of the heart.
 Your energetic communication goes on and should match your actions and words.
 Something to think about.